 Mike Wilmot – Chief Finance Officer

 Mike took up his role as CFO at NCG in September 2018, after 16 years experience at Parkdean Resorts, where he was Director of Finance involved in merger & acquisition transactions, business growth strategies, and financing.
 A Chartered Accountant for 20 years, he also brings experience from Big Four accounting firm PwC, where he worked on some of the North East’s largest audit accounts.

 Mike has overall responsibility for the financial management and reporting across NCG, as well as contributing to the overall strategic direction of the Group.
 Mike leads the financial aspects of planning and budgeting, manages cash flow and ensures the accounting integrity of the Group is consistently maintained as well and leading on procurement and estates.

-David Balme – Executive Director of Governance, Assurance & Risk
+David Balme – Executive Director and Secretary to the Board

 David joined NCG in August 2018 from his role as Director of Continuous Improvement, Change and Compliance at the University of Sunderland.
 David brings a wealth of education experience, having worked at the University for in excess of 13 years in a number of finance, assurance and student data roles.
 Prior to this, David worked within the HE and FE sectors whilst employed in financial advisory and assurance roles within KPMG.

 As an Executive Director, David has responsibility at an Executive level for governance compliance across the group, leading on risk & assurance, the HE registry, information governance (including FOI and data protection) and Tier 4 compliance.

 Steven Wallis – Executive Director, Quality